pancake-library/pancake/documentation/topics/settings.md

 ## Window settings

 The window parameter is a table containing information on how to display things.
-These informations are as follows

-* `x` (0) <- Defines horizontal coordinate of the window.

-* `y` (0) <- Defines vertical coordinate of the window.

-* `width` (64) <- Defines how many wide the pancake display should be.
-It's measured in pixels.

-* `height` (width) <- Defines how high the pancake display should be.
-It's also measured in pixels.

-* `pixelSize` (5) <- Defines how many real pixels in width and height should pancake pixel have.
-For example when it had it's default value 5,every pancake display pixel will be a 5×5 square.

-* `offsetX` (0) <- Defines how many pancake pixels should screen be moved towards left/right.

-* `offsetY` (0) <- Defines how many pancake pixels should screen be moved towards up/down.
+You can read about them [here](http://mightypancake.games/#/documentation/topics/pancake_canvas?id=attributes)!
 ## Physics settings

 Physics parameters determine how physic in your game will work.